eduvpn/documentation/PORT_SHARING.md

 server claims `tcp/443`, so we need to share `tcp/443` between the web server and OpenVPN.
 We'll use [sslh](https://github.com/yrutschle/sslh) for this task.

-In larger deployments you'll want to use multiple machines where the portal(s) and API run on a different machine from the OpenVPN backend server(s) so port sharing is not needed, i.e. OpenVPN can claim `tcp/443` directly.
+In larger deployments you'll want to use multiple machines where the portal and API run on a different machine from the OpenVPN backend server(s) so port sharing is not needed, i.e. OpenVPN can claim `tcp/443` directly.

 ## VPN

-We need to modify `/etc/vpn-server-api/config.php` and modify `vpnProtoPorts` and set `exposedVpnProtoPorts`, i.e. the ports exposed to the VPN client, to announce to VPN clients that we want them to use `tcp/443` and not `tcp/1195`:
+We need to edit `/etc/vpn-server-api/config.php` and modify `vpnProtoPorts` and set `exposedVpnProtoPorts`.
+The `vpnProtoPorts` option includes the protocols and ports the OpenVPN processes actually listen on, and `exposedVpnProtoPorts` is what the client will get.
+So here we do not expose `tcp/1195`, but `tcp/443`
+instead:

     'vpnProtoPorts' => [
         'udp/1194',